agrc/gis.utah.gov/about/policy/sgid/index.md

 date: 2019-12-04 10:01:27 -0500
 ---

 The following policies apply to data in the internal SGID geodatabase, which is a curated database of state-wide datasets.
-It is maintained as an internal, AGRC-only Esri Enterprise Geodatabase and is available to everyone as the cloud-hosted, PostGIS-backed [OpenSGID]({% link sgid/open-sgid/index.md %}).
-The contents of the SGID are also uploaded to the Utah SGID groups of our [ArcGIS Online Organization](https://utah.maps.arcgis.com).
+It is maintained as an internal, AGRC-only Esri Enterprise Geodatabase and is available to everyone as the [Open SGID]({% link sgid/open-sgid/index.md %}) and as part of our [Open Data](https://opendata.gis.utah.gov) site.

 ## Adding New Datasets to the SGID
 {: .text-left }